skgithub14/compareDFx/README.md

 - `ID dup cnt`: if `discrepancy` contains
   `"ID duplicate (not exact duplicate)"` this column gives the number of ID duplicates in `df1` or `df2`

+5.  df1: the raw data from `df1`, for reference

+6.  df2: the raw data from `df2`, for reference

+### Use the report

+1. If you have any `"ID contains NA"` values in the `discrepancy` column, start by fixing those in your raw data, then re-run the report.
+If these only exist in the older version of your data (`df2`), then maybe you don’t need to fix these because you are planning on replacing the old version with the new version (`df1`).

+2. If you have any `"ID duplicate (not exact duplicate)"` in the discrepancy column, investigate why you have rows in `df1` and/or `df2` that have the same ID values but different entries in the other columns.
+Similar to the step above, if these problems are only in your older version (`df2`), maybe you don’t need to do anything.

+3. Next, analyze the different discrepancy types one at a time by filtering on the discrepancy column.

+4. Iteratively correct your data and re-run the report until you are satisfied that all differences between `df1` and `df2` are supposed to be there.